 The volatility of a currency pair can be calculated using the formula:

 where N is the total number of periods.

 The median volatility is calculated by sorting the individual volatility values (Vn) and either picking the middle one (for odd N) or calculating the mean of the two

 The table summarizes the mean and median percentage (%) volatility values of the studied currency pairs for daily, weekly, and monthly timeframes from May 22, 2016, till May 21, 2021.

 As you can see, the mean and median volatility of the studied currency pairs varies even less than the rate of change.
 Unsurprisingly, the most volatile currency pair turns out to be GBP/JPY, which was also the most trending pair as measured above using the mean rate of change.
 Below, you can find six charts that illustrate and help to compare the differences in volatility for the studied currency pairs.

-GBP/JPY is leading in volatility across all timeframes except when measured by median weekly volatility (where there is a BP with NZD/USD at 1.94%).
+GBP/JPY is leading in volatility across all timeframes except when measured by median weekly volatility (where there is NZD/USD at 1.94%).
 NZD/USD ends up second across all three timeframes in both mean and median measures, except for the median weekly chart.
 USD/CAD and USD/CHF were the least volatile pairs by all measures on almost all timeframes, though EUR/USD was close, being the second least volatile pair by the median measure on the monthly timeframe.